-The Department of Medicinal Chemistry offers a graduate degree program leading to the Ph.D. in Pharmaceutical Sciences with an emphasis in Medicinal Chemistry The Ph.D. program is designed to provide expertise in the chemical and biological areas through both course work and laboratory research experience.
+The Division of Medicinal Chemistry offers a graduate degree program leading to the Ph.D. in Pharmaceutical Sciences with an emphasis in Medicinal Chemistry The Ph.D. program is designed to provide expertise in the chemical and biological areas through both course work and laboratory research experience.
 The graduate curriculum is intended to maximize the talents of each student and to facilitate attainment of the individual student's professional aspirations.

 - Graduate Student Support

-It is the goal of the faculty of the Department of Medicinal Chemistry to support graduate students at the highest level of support as dictated by available funds.
-Such assistance will be provided only to those individuals who demonstrate satisfactory progress toward fulfillment of the requirements for the degree sought as determined by the faculty of the Department of Medicinal Chemistry.
+It is the goal of the faculty of the Division of Medicinal Chemistry to support graduate students at the highest level of support as dictated by available funds.
+Such assistance will be provided only to those individuals who demonstrate satisfactory progress toward fulfillment of the requirements for the degree sought as determined by the faculty of the Division of Medicinal Chemistry.
 All graduate students will be reviewed for satisfactory progress towards their degree after each semester.
 In general, financial support will be provided for five years for students in the Ph.D. program.